timschneeb/awesome-shizuku/README.md

 * [FiveGSwitcher](https://play.google.com/store/apps/details?id=com.ysy.switcherfiveg) - 5G shortcut switch for MIUI `GPL-3.0` - [(Source code)](https://github.com/ysy950803/FiveGSwitcher)
 * [Mi-FreeForm](https://github.com/sunshine0523/Mi-FreeForm) - Display most apps in the form of freeform on MIUI `GPL-3.0`

+### Uncategorized
+All projects listed in this section have either:
+* a non-English landing page or no documentation at all,
+* or do not provide any APK download links and need to be compiled manually from the source code.

+For the sake of completeness, these projects are linked despite being inaccessible to some people.

+* [AccessibilityManager](https://github.com/WuDi-ZhanShen/AccessibilityManager) - Replacement for Android's Accessibility settings `No license`
+* [ShizukuRunner](https://github.com/WuDi-ZhanShen/ShizukuRunner) - 50KB Android app to run any command via Shizuku `No license`
+* [XAutoDaily](https://github.com/LuckyPray/XAutoDaily) - A fully automatic check-in module for QQ `GPL-3.0`

 ## Rish shell
 `rish` is an Android executable (not an app) for interacting with a shell that runs on a high-elevated daemon process.